nod-ai/shark-ai/fusilli-plugin/docs/TheRockRFC.md

-While the initial integration will just focus on pulling in the hipDNN plugin to IREE into monorepo, long term the expectation is that Fusilli and IREE will not be pulled in as external binary/library dependencies.
+While the initial integration will just focus on pulling in the hipDNN plugin to IREE into monorepo, long term the expectation is that Fusilli and IREE are brought in through official release mechanisms that allow TheRock to seamlessly pull them in (through the usual versioning mechanisms).
 Some question that need to be answered for those are

 1. Where does Fusilli live?
 Fusilli is a C++ API around IREE and such is tightlt coupled with IREE.
 A natural home for Fusilli is within